many psychological disorders afflicting visible minorities, none

 invisible.
 In particular, it preys on the young.

-seek approval; their behavior is conditioned by reward and punishment.
+seek approval; their behaviour is conditioned by reward and punishment.

 When a youngster discovers he is disliked (intolerated) for being